emmaoh/guide-to-airline/README.md

 2. As a user, I want to be able to add a flight for the specific airline to a list of scheduled flights.

 3. As a user, I want to be able to search the list of scheduled flights that are available for a specific destination that is of interest.

 4. As a user, I want to be able to remove a flight from the list of scheduled flights.

-5. As a user, I want to be able to view the details of a given flight specified from the listed schedule.
+5. As a user, I want to be able to view the details of one given flight specified from the listed schedule.

 6. As a user, I want to be able to save my list of scheduled flights to file.

 7. As a user, I want to be able to reload my list of scheduled flights from the file.

+8. As a user, I want to be able to view all flights within the list of scheduled flights.